kalisio/keycloak-event-gateway/docs/Configuration.md

 3. Save.
 4. In the same realm, create a user called `kalisio-event-gateway`.
-5. In Keycloak 22.0.5, go to the Attributes tab.
+5. Go to the Attributes tab.
 6. Add the following attributes:

 | Name | Value (examples) |